-If a visitor connects to the WiFi and misses the prompts to log in, when they try to launch a secure web page they may receive an SSL connection error, such as the examples below.
+If a visitor connects to the WiFi and misses the prompts to log in, they may receive an SSL connection error when they try to launch a secure web page.

-To avoid this, when a visitor connects to the WiFi a notification appears to prompt the visitor to log in and if this is followed it should prevent the warning message from appearing.
+To avoid this, when a visitor connects to the Wi-Fi a notification appears to prompt the visitor to log in.
+If this is followed, it should prevent the warning message from appearing.
 Alternatively, as a workaround, if the visitor loads a non-secure site (e.g. neverssl.com) it should redirect to the login page.

-If your visitors continue to have problems with SSL connection errors, please contact Support with examples of the issues from the visitors.
+If your visitors continue to have problems with SSL connection errors, please contact Support with examples of the issues experienced.